joegreene/2015-Spring-CS-121/Weekly Work/Week 4/README.md

 Note that, since we didn't work on a worksheet this week, there's no folder for it in this directory.

+__WARNING__: I normally type a lot when it comes to these notes, so I suggest you utilize the highlighted links in the topic list above (to find anything you specifically want to look over).
+If you want to check everything out, that's great too.

 ### Topics
 Below is a directory for the Tuesday notes from this week.